 The ASUS Router app

 The ASUS Router app does look a bit like a fake mock-up user interface for a sci-fi movie, but it’s a greatly simplified version of the web interface for Android and iOS.
 It appears to have been developed by a separate team at ASUS who have never logged in to the web administration interface, and instead decided on doing everything their own way.

-This simplified interface is probably better for most users, but as an advanced user I find it frustrating that they have diverged so greatly in terms of naming and presentation.
+This simplified interface is probably better for most users, but as an advanced user I find it frustrating that they’ve diverged so greatly in terms of naming and presentation.
 In the web interface, you can assign devices icons from a list of generic product icons to help identify them.
-These icons are not shared in the app; which instead encourages its users to take photos of each device.
-These photos does of course not show up in the web interface.
+These icons aren’t shared in the app; which instead encourages its users to take photos of each device.
+These photos does, of course, not show up in the web interface.

 While the app has an option called “Wi-Fi ECO Mode” with a green “eco-looking” icon that you can toggle on and off, the web administration interface has the same setting hidden away in “Wireless: Professional: Tx power adjustment”.
 The app has an app/feature like list of options that give access to a subset of the functionality exposed on the web administration interface.

-I believe ASUS would have had a better product for everyone if they had taken some of the design and development effort sunk into the app and spent it on improving the web interface instead.
-Making it mobile friendly, and potentially wrapping that up as an app seems like a better way to go.
+I believe ASUS would have had a better product for everyone if they’d taken some of the design and development effort sunk into the app and spent it on improving the web interface instead.
+Making it mobile-friendly, and potentially wrapping that up as an app seems like a better way to go.